Adnan-Alzahrani/Adnan-Alzahrani/README.md

 - 👋 Hi, I’m @Adnan-Alzahrani
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning with coding dojo
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I'm looking to collaborate on everyone
-- 📫 How to reach me ...
+- 📫 How to reach me
+- snap : adn_702

 <!---
 Adnan-Alzahrani/Adnan-Alzahrani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.